Fleet logo

 • Navigate to the “Details” tab on the host details page and check the activity log.

-Edit a software package
+Edit the package

 • Navigate to the Software page: Click on the "Software" tab in the main navigation menu.